SiriusGG/ootm/README.md

 0. Download and install [the latest Java Runtime Environment (JRE)](https://www.oracle.com/java/technologies/downloads) (JRE 8 is recommended).
 1. Execute ```OoTM.jar``` from anywhere, either by simply double-clicking ```OoTM.jar``` or by running ```java -jar OoTM.jar``` in your terminal.
 ### Option 2: Build from source
-0. Download and install [the latest Java Development Kit (JDK)](https://www.oracle.com/java/technologies/downloads) (JDK 8 is recommended).
+0. Download and install [the latest Java Development Kit (JDK)](https://www.oracle.com/java/technologies/downloads) (JDK 8 is the recommended LTS version until at least December of 2030) and [git](https://git-scm.com/downloads).
-1. Clone this repository with ```git clone https://github.com/SiriusGG/ootm.git```.
+1. Clone this repository by entering ```git clone https://github.com/SiriusGG/ootm.git``` into the terminal.
 2. Open up the project in any IDE.
 3. Make sure that ```src/main/java``` is set as the classes root.
 4. Build and/or run ```Starter.main()```.

 ## Special thanks
 - Peardian and [VGMaps.com](https://vgmaps.com) for their amazing map database
-- [Ship of Harkinian](https://github.com/HarbourMasters/Shipwright) (An OoT PC port which I used for some high-res screenshots to cut out a grotto, an overworld tree in Hyrule Field, the entrance to Dodongo's Cavern, a door and three quarters of Link's house)
+- [Ship of Harkinian](https://github.com/HarbourMasters/Shipwright) (An OoT PC port which I used for some high-res screenshots to cut out a grotto, an overworld tree in Hyrule Field, the entrance to Dodongo's Cavern, an entrance into the Thieves' Hideout, a door in Kakariko and three quarters of Link's house)
-- some unknown guy who ripped the owl picture for the owl transition buttons

 ## Possible additions in future versions
 - Pathfinding